Watch Us Rise

 Until the unthinkable happens—Ariel commits suicide.
 And less than a month later, so does Devon.

 Everyone accepts the suicides as tragic coincidences, but Charlotte refuses to believe that.
-And when she finds … Continue reading
+And when she … Continue reading

 Available January 10, 2016

 Ella’s excitement over her acceptance into a prestigious school quickly fades when she has her first run-in with the Crowd.
 These future politicians and business leaders possess the power to make life miserable for the other students.
 When Jackson, the Crowd leader, turns his attention to Ella, she wants nothing more than to slip back into anonymity.
 Only her friendship with Lucas, a boy from another school, gives her any joy.
 With each new challenge the Crowd tosses her way, Ella reminds herself of her father’s words: be kind.
-Her mother quotes Eleanor Roosevelt, Ella’s namesake, and Ella strives to live up to those lofty … Continue reading
+Her mother quotes Eleanor Roosevelt, Ella’s namesake, and Ella strives to live up to those … Continue reading